Frontier Group Holdings Inc. (ULCC) is ready for next Episode as it posted an annual sales of 3,326 M - News Daemon

 Technical Analysis of Frontier Group Holdings Inc. (ULCC)

-The latest stats from [Frontier Group Holdings Inc., ULCC] show that its last 5-days average volume of 1.65 million was superior to 1.17 million than last year’s volume.
-As of the previous 9 days, the stock’s Stochastic %D was 8.92%.
-Additionally, its Average True Range was 0.54.
+Frontier Group Holdings Inc. (NASDAQ: ULCC) saw its 5-day average volume 1.09 million, a negative change from its year-to-date volume of 1.17 million.
+As of the previous 9 days, the stock’s Stochastic %D was 7.74%.
+Additionally, its Average True Range was 0.51.

-At the time of writing, stock’s 50-day Moving Average is $11.55, while its 200-day Moving Average is $11.61.
-Now, the first resistance to watch is $9.49.
-This is followed by the second major resistance level at $9.61.
-The third major resistance level sits at $9.73.
-If the price goes on to break the first support level at $9.26, it is likely to go to the next support level at $9.14.
-Assuming the price breaks the second support level, the third support level stands at $9.03.
+At the time of writing, stock’s 50-day Moving Average is $11.42, while its 200-day Moving Average is $11.59.
+Nevertheless, the first resistance level for the watch stands at $8.81 in the near term.
+At $8.96, the stock is likely to face the second major resistance level.
+The third major resistance level sits at $9.17.
+If the price goes on to break the first support level at $8.45, it is likely to go to the next support level at $8.24.
+Assuming the price breaks the second support level, the third support level stands at $8.09.

 Frontier Group Holdings Inc. (NASDAQ: ULCC) Key Stats